kaaproject/kaa/doc/Administration/API-security/index.md

 #### Tenant role version mapping management scopes

-The following scopes restrict management access for tenant [role version mappings][Tenant Manager role version mapping], which used for tenant creation, enforced by the [Kaa Tenant Manager][Tenant Manager].
+The following scopes restrict management access for tenant [role version mappings][TM role version mapping], which used for tenant creation, enforced by the [Kaa Tenant Manager][TM].

 | **Scope**                                | **Description**                                |
 | ---------------------------------------- | ---------------------------------------------- |